American, JetBlue launch first phase of partnership even as investigations continue

 The joint announcement came even as the U.S. Department of Justice and attorneys general in New York, Massachusetts and other jurisdictions continue to review the proposed tie-up.

-"American and JetBlue intend to cooperate with those investigations, but are proceeding with plans to implement this alliance," American said on Wednesday.
+"American and JetBlue intend to cooperate with those investigations, but are proceeding with plans to implement this alliance," American said in its annual report released late Wednesday.

 New York-based low-cost carrier JetBlue and international major American are hoping the partnership, announced in July, will give them more competitive heft in the U.S. Northeast as the industry recovers from the coronavirus pandemic, which has decimated travel.